Fulmar prion

 Threats and conservation

 The fulmar prion is confined to nesting on offshore islands free of introduced predators.
-There is no evidence to show that the species formerly had a wider nesting range, although fossil remains have been identified from Chatham and Pitt Islands.
+There is no evidence to show that the species formerly had a wider nesting range, although their apparent absence from the main Auckland Island is likely due to introduced cats, pigs, and mice.
 Many current nesting sites remain vulnerable to invasion by rats which would have the potential to eliminate populations.
 Serious pollution incidents, such as oil spills, near breeding sites are also a potential threat.
 Subantarctic skuas kill some birds on the breeding grounds.

 Breeding

-Fulmar prions breed in dense to loose concentrations; at several sites they breed among nesting albatrosses.
-The breeding biology has not been studied in detail but it is assumed to be very similar to that of the closely related fairy prion, with a breeding season from October to February.
+Fulmar prions breed in dense to loose concentrations, with the nominate subspecies breeding among nesting albatrosses at its two breeding locations.
+The breeding biology has not been studied in detail, but it is assumed to be very similar to that of the closely related fairy prion, with a breeding season from October to February.
 At the Bounty Islands, partly incubated eggs were found on 19 November.
-At The Snares, eggs have been found from 13 October to 21 November, hatching peaks in mid December, large downy chicks were seen on 19 January, and fledglings probably leave in early February.
-At the Chatham islands incubation was underway from early to mid December.
+At The Snares, eggs have been found from 13 October to 21 November, hatching peaks in mid-December, large downy chicks were seen on 19 January, and fledglings probably leave in early February.

-Nests are normally in natural crevices, rock piles, scree slopes and caves rather than burrows.
+Nests of the nominate subspecies are in natural crevices, rock piles, and caves.
+The lesser fulmar prion also nests in burrows.
 Like all petrels, only a single egg is laid.

 Behaviour and ecology

 Fulmar prions are unusual among prion species for visiting their nest sites in broad daylight at some colonies (Bounty Islands and The Snares), including performing acrobatic courtship displays and intraspecific fighting on the surface of the colonies.
 Over the Bounty Islands, flocks will pursue and mob predatory gulls or skuas.
-However at other colonies (Chatham and Auckland Islands), fulmar prions are mainly active ashore nocturnally.
+However, at the Auckland Islands, lesser fulmar prions only come ashore after dark.

 Food

 Fulmar prions probably catch most of their food close to their breeding islands during the day.
 They have been seen pecking small items off the sea surface and making brief, shallow dives.
 Prey consists of a range of small marine invertebrates, varying seasonally, including: crustaceans, juvenile barnacles, salps, pyrosomes, cephalopods and various floating molluscs, and the occasional fish.
-Chatham Island birds appear to feed mainly on adult barnacles, while birds at The Snares eat mainly crustaceans (euphausiids and amphipods).
+Snares birds eat mainly crustaceans (euphausiids and amphipods).

 Websites